mufkuw/m-paperless/docs/usage.md

 A list of available hotkeys can be shown on any page using <kbd>Shift</kbd> +
 <kbd>?</kbd>.
 The help dialog shows only the keys that are currently available
-based on which area of Paperless-ngx you are using.
+based on which area of M-Paperless you are using.

 ## The recommended workflow {#usage-recommended-workflow}